PlanktonPlanet/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 3. Same operation with the **Male Bullet Connector** and the ⚫**Black Wire**.
 >[!CAUTION]:
 >It will be plugged to the OnOff Button Assembly so each connector male or female must be solder carefully to be pluggable.
-It is made in opposition to be sure that black wire will go with black wire and same story for the red one.
+It is made in opposition to be sure that black wire will go with white wire and red wire with the yellow.

 4. Slide a 15mm of Red Heat Srink on the female connector.
 Be careful of covering all the metalic part.
 Use the **heat gun** to secure it.